Uterine Fibroid Treatment

 - Day of consultation: Please arrive 20 minutes before your appointment to fill out necessary paperwork and a health questionnaire.
 Bring any patient history such as (pap smear results, ultrasound or MRI imaging and notes from your primary care doctor or gynecologist).
 During your consultation you will be able to ask questions plus get knowledgeable information to help you make an informed and educated decision on what procedure works best for you on treating your fibroids.

-- Return for MRI: Once you have decided to continue with the fibroid embolization, you will return for an MRI if you have not already had one.
-The test will be performed here in our office.
-An MRI will provide us with better image quality and enable us to perform the fibroid embolization.
+- Return for MRI: Once you have decided to continue with the fibroid embolization, you will be scheduled for an MRI if you have not already had one.
+An MRI will provide us with images to prepare for your procedure.